dimitri-nicolo/calico/RELEASING.md

 # How to release Calico

 > **NOTE:** These instructions apply only to Calico versions v3.2.0 or greater.
-> For older releases, refer to the instructions in the corresponding `release-vX.Y` branch.
+> For older releases, refer to the instructions in the corresponding `release-calient-vX.Y` branch.

 ## Overview